bryansteiner/gpu-passthrough-tutorial/README.md

         <a href="#return15"><sup>&#x21ba;</sup></a>
     </li>
     <li name="footnote16">
-        In order to keep things fair and equal, I chose to passthrough all 12-cores/24 threads to the KVM.
+        For the sake of fairness, I chose to passthrough all 12-cores/24 threads to the KVM.
 That way, the bare-metal installation won't have an unfair advantage over the KVM when it comes to multi-core processes.
 Unfortunately, I couldn't passthrough all 32GB of RAM to the KVM since the host naturally reserves some of its own.
 In order to mitigate this as much as possible, I passed the remaining 29GB of RAM to the KVM.
         <a href="#return16"><sup>&#x21ba;</sup></a>
     </li>
 </ol>